 New Viva Vision light shows are already in the works, and we’re hard at work to bring new interactive elements to one of the most popular free attractions in the Las Vegas.

-See you on Fremont for the interactive hoops challenge, and sign up for our free Downtown Insider newsletter to stay in touch and receive news about all the changes coming to the world’s biggest video screen, Viva Vision.
+See you on Fremont for the interactive hoops challenge, and sign up for our free Downtown Insider newsletter to stay in touch and receive news about all the changes coming to the world’s biggest LED canopy screen, Viva Vision.